prasperas1/omrails2/README.md

 # One Month Rails

-This is the sample application for another One Month Rails sample app.
+Just another One Month Rails sample app.

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+by Conrad Stroman